dharkael/tweeter/README.md

 - **dagger** DI related things
 - **remote** This is where I keep the MockwebServer.
 - **api** API/Network things (Retrofit)
--  **ui** This folder holds (you guest it) UI related things.
+-  **ui** This folder holds (you guessed it) UI related things.
 Sub-packages organized by screen/feature. top folder holds common UI related modules.

 ## Testing incomplete.
 I have some tests in for the DAL and the ViewModel layers, of course I could have more.